semantic-rs/semantic-rs/README.md

 ## Workflow

 - Install semantic-rs on your machine.
 - Follow the [Angular.js commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit?pref=2&pli=1) when you commit changes to your repository
 - When you're done with development, run semantic-rs
-- Based on your changes it calculates the next version number, generates a changelog, commits it and creates a new tag
+- Based on your changes it determines the next version number, generates a changelog, commits it and creates a new tag
 - Done.

 ## Usage